 - Although not required, Relief Care may be provided by a licensed adult care home operator;

 - Relief Care can be provided hourly or on a 24-Hour Basis; 24-Hour hour relief care cannot exceed 7 consecutive days or 14 days total per year, without permission from the State ODDS;

-- The Brokerage Personal Agent (or County Case Manager) and the individual, or the legal representative of the individual, must document that the specific adult foster home is a safe Relief Care setting for the individual;
+- The Brokerage Personal Agent (or County Service Coordinator) and the individual, or the legal representative of the individual, must document that the specific adult foster home is a safe Relief Care setting for the individual;

 - The care needs and number of Relief Care residents must be within the classification and capacity of the adult care home license;

 - DD Brokerage Personal Agents must first obtain written permission from the Multnomah County DD Program before referring brokerage clients for Relief Care to DD licensed adult care homes;